tamierlan/assessment-tamerlan-vanilla-2020/README.md

 - It must display a loader or an animation during requests that ends when a response is received.
 This could be a spinner or a custom animation, as long as it shows and hides correctly for optimal user experience.

-- It must display the response to user's question after every request.
+- It must display the response to a user's question after every request.
 The query result area can initially be blank, but it should always have a response in it after the first response is received.

 #### Bonus Features: